-Shirusu Pad is without doubt one of the best desktop notes taking applications for the Windows operating system.
-Two things that make it stand out are the low resource usage while running on the computer system.
-It actually uses less than 700 Kilobytes of computer memory while running on the system, barely noticeable one could say.
+It actually uses less than 700 Kilobytes of computer memory while running on the system, barely noticeable one can say in times when computers have Gigabytes of RAM installed.
 Its feature set is the other thing that is standing out.
 The application can be displayed on the computer desktop at all time or in the system tray depending on the needs of the user.

-The main interface makes use of tabs to categorize notes into different subjects.
+The main interface makes use of tabs to categorize notes into different groups.
 The window is fully scalable to display as many information as needed on the screen at once.
 Several skins are available to change the design of the desktop notes taking application.
-There is also an option to change the opacity of the window.
+There is also an option to change the opacity of the window if you want other windows to be visible while the program is on top of them.

-What makes the application stand out are its features though.
-Some of the more interesting ones are the ability to define hotspots that will display the desktop notes taking applications if the mouse is hovered there for a time, url highlighting, the automatic ability to capture clipboard items and paste them into a pre-configured tab in the application or reminders that can inform the user about a specific event in regular intervals using various means including sounds or popups.
+What makes the application stand out are its features for the most part.
+Some of the more interesting ones are the ability to define hotspots on the desktop that will display notes if the mouse is hovered there for a time, url highlighting, the ability to capture clipboard items automatically and paste them into a pre-configured tab in the application, and reminders that inform you about a specific event in regular intervals using various means including sounds or popups.

 @jojo-